mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Modifiers

 Modifiers, as their name suggests, modify components or sub-components.
-They are always chained to the component or sub-component they belong to.
+They're always chained to the component or sub-component they belong to.

 * Prefixed with the namespace of the affected element and two dashes (`c--`, `t--`)
 * Contained to the scope of a single component